mpenciak/mpenciak.github.io/projects.md

 * Realizing the Lax matrix for the 2D double elliptic integrable system as a Higgs field for something like an "elliptic Hitchin system".

 Projects nearer to completion will have preprints available.
 Unavailable preprints can be made available upon request.

-## Haskell programming

-My goal is to try to solve as many of the Advent of Code puzzles in the Haskell programming language!
-Checkout my progress at [Advent of Code in Haskell](https://github.com/mpenciak/haskell_aoc).

 ## My Papers